TravinDSO/travin_canvas/README.md

 The chat interface is located in the left sidebar:

 1. **Text Input**: Type your message in the chat input field and press Enter
-2. **Voice Input**: Click the microphone button to record speech input
-3. **Text-to-Speech**: Toggle the speaker button to hear responses
-4. **Research Command**: Type `/research` followed by a query to send to your configured n8n webhook
+2. **Research Command**: Type `/research` followed by a query to send to your configured n8n webhook
-5. **Clear Chat**: Use the "Clear Chat" button to start a new conversation
+3. **Clear Chat**: Use the "Clear Chat" button to start a new conversation
-6. **Perplexity Research**: Ask research questions directly in chat - the AI will automatically use Perplexity when needed through function calling
+4. **Perplexity Research**: Ask research questions directly in chat - the AI will automatically use Perplexity when needed through function calling

 ### Using the Markdown Canvas